polterguy/magic.deploy/README.md

 After you've done the above you can go back to your dashboard in Magic and choose the _"CRUD"_ menu item.
 Then click the little spiral arrow to refresh your server side cache, and once the page reloads choose the database you just created and click _"Crudify all tables"_.
-Then choose the _"Frontend"_ tab at the top of your page, give your app a name, choose the _"angular"_ template, and click _"Generate"_.
+Then choose the _"Frontend"_ tab at the top of your page, give your app a name, choose the _"angular"_ template, choose a _"Deployment domain"_ being the URL where you want to deploy your frontend, and click _"Generate"_.
 After a couple of seconds you should be given a ZIP file as a download.
-Make sure you disable popup blockers for your domain if you don't get the ZIP file and click _"Generate"_ once more.
+If you don't get a ZIP file, make sure you disable popup blockers in your browser and click _"Generate"_ once more.

+If you want to crudify your own database here, you can easily do so by adding a connection string to an existing database through the _"Config"_ menu item, and then choose your own connection string's name as you crudify your backend.
+If you do this you can choose any Microsoft SQL Server, MySQL, or PostgreSQL database connection string.

-Once you have generated an Angular frontend, you can just as easily install this on the same VPS.
+Once you have generated an Angular frontend, you can easily install this on the same VPS.
 This is possible since the generated frontend also contains a _"docker-compose.yml"_ file.
 The easiest way to do this is to upload your generated ZIP file to your VPS container using for instance the following from your local development machine.
 Yet again, use your VPS' IP address here.